 Winter Solstice

 What is the Winter Solstice?
 The Winter Solstice has played a roll in many cultures, seasonal holidays and traditions.
+This is the moment when we are the farthest away from the sun, typically December 21st or 22nd.
 Need to explain the winter solstice to your kids?
 Tell them this day has the shortest period of daylight of the year.

 According to the Farmers Almanac: